mmattDonk/AI-TTS-Donations/README.md

 4. Create a config.json with the following keys:
     ```json
     {
-        "MAX_MSG_LENGTH": 300, // The maximum length for the donation message.
+        "MAX_MSG_LENGTH": 300, // The maximum character length for the donation message.
         "MIN_BIT_AMOUNT": 1, // The minimum amount of bits to donate for the TTS to activate.
         // ^ I'd recommend setting the minimum bit amount to be -1 of the actual limit you want to set, just in case
-        "BITS_OR_CHANNEL_POINTS": "channel_points" or "bits" // What type of even to listen for, you can either do channel points or bits, but not both at the moment
+        "BITS_OR_CHANNEL_POINTS": "channel_points" or "bits", // What type of even to listen for, you can either do channel points or bits, but not both at the moment
+        "CHANNEL_POINTS_REWARD": "reward name here" // The reward name for your Channel Point reward, if you are using channel points.
         // (also remove all of these // comments before you start the bot)
     }
     ```